Web3Modal/.github/README.md

-# .github
+# Web3Modal

-All repositories have been moved to https://github.com/walletconnect/walletconnect
+All repositories have been moved to https://github.com/WalletConnect